piyushbidaliya/GymManagementSystem/README.md

-This project is an Invoice Management System built with React and Firebase.
-The application allows users to create, manage, and download invoices.
+This project is an Gym Management System built with React and Firebase.
+The application allows users to create, manage, and download invoices, add, delete, update user.
 Additionally, it includes user authentication and admin functionalities.
 Features
 User Authentication: Users can sign up, log in, and access the application securely.
 Invoice Creation: Admins can create invoices with detailed line items.